mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [April 27, 2026]
+# Today's Tutorial [April 28, 2026]
-## Lesson 172: ARM-64 Course (Part 9 - Character Primitive Datatype)
+## Lesson 173: ARM-64 Course (Part 10 - Debugging Character Primitive Datatype)
-In this lesson we will discuss the char primitive datatype.
+In this lesson we will discuss debugging the char primitive datatype.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.